TNG/ArchUnit/README.md

 ## ArchUnit and the classpath

 Since ArchUnit is written in plain Java, ArchUnit is compiled to Java classes, loaded by a ClassLoader and executed within a JVM.
-ArchUnit's subject are other Java classes, so naturally those can be on the classpath of the same ClassLoader, within the scope of your test.
+ArchUnit's subject consists of other Java classes, so naturally those can be on the classpath of the same ClassLoader, within the scope of your test.
 However this is no requirement.
 It is no problem, to execute

 ```Java